2016 West Virginia elections: Democratic primary

+General election

 Treasurer

 Democratic incumbent John Perdue, who had held the West Virginia State Treasurer's position since 1996, was re-elected with 50.33% of the vote.
 He defeated Republican challenger and businesswoman Ann Urling.
-Perdue became the only Democrat to hold statewide office in West Virginia after Governor Justice's party switch in 2017.
+Perdue became the only Democrat to hold statewide executive office in West Virginia after Governor Justice's party switch in 2017.
+As of 2025, this is the last time a Democrat has won an outright majority of the vote in a statewide election in West Virginia.